climateguard/RadSens/README.md

 - Versatility in use (you can mount any Geiger tube, it is provided that the board can be shortened for a shorter tube)
 - The measurement accuracy is limited only by the sensitivity of the tube, which can be changed programmatically for recalculation

+Learn more about features of CG-Anem in [extras](https://github.com/climateguard/RadSens/tree/master/extras)

 **You can buy RadSens at:**

 -  [Tindie](https://www.tindie.com/stores/climateguard/)